Wizards defense steps up in win over Hornets

 Washington relied on a heavy dose of perimeter shooting for the first three quarters but still made regular trips to the free-throw line.
 Beal was 14 of 15 on foul shots.
 The Wizards held the upper hand in rebounding, finishing with a 57-38 advantage on the boards.
 Beal had a game-high nine rebounds.

 The interior domination helped Washington overcome 18 turnovers.
 It was a vastly improved defensive effort for the Wizards, who allowed more than 150 points in each of their two previous games.
-The Hornets committed only six turnovers and shot 43.4 percent from the field.
+The Hornets committed nine turnovers and shot 43.4 percent from the field.

 Charlotte led by 10 points in the first quarter and was up 51-41 with fewer than five minutes to play in the second quarter.
 It was 60-55 at halftime.
 Washington surged ahead in the third quarter and led 86-79 entering the final period.